Open at Last!

 A Cripple Creek Native

 Don and I also had some fun talking with Gary Lou, when she came on duty.
 Gary Lou was surprised to learn that we had been guests, 5 years before she began working at the hotel.
-She was born in Cripple Creek, possibly around the same year I was born in Indiana.
+She was born in Cripple Creek.
 I wonder if they had any paved roads in Cripple Creek, when she was born?
 There was only one in 1985.

 It was especially interesting to read more about "Doc" later.
 I learned that he had come to town in 1922, to find work as a miner.
 When he learned about the need for additional physicians, (40+ doctors wasn't enough) he took a 2-year medical course and began treating local patients.
 By 1942, the boom was long over and Dr. Denham was the only doctor in the county.
 He continued to practice (often supporting the hospital, with his own funds) until his death in 1984.